The Mississippi First team is a group of dedicated individuals who work tirelessly to promote the mission of Mississippi First.

 Josh provides issue education and advocacy for local- and state-level policies related to teen sexual health.
 He works directly with the Deputy Director of Advocacy to assist in district advocacy for the CHART Abstinence-Plus Policy and teacher training on the CHART curricula.
 He also works with local communities to improve teens’ access to general health services.

-Teen Health Training Coordinator/Focus4Teens Project Director
+Director of Teen Health Mississippi/Focus4Teens Project Director

 Emily provides trainings for evidence-based comprehensive sexuality education curricula, professional development opportunities for educators teaching sex education and other related courses, workshops and resources for parents, and “youth-friendly” trainings for healthcare providers.
 She also works with partnering organizations and school districts to provide immediate training/professional development for relevant teachers and will work to increase youth access to youth-friendly health centers and contraceptive vendors.